 Xeric sandy soils are composed of dune building grasses including sea oats (Uniola paniculata), bitter panicgrass (Panicum amarum), and gulf bluestem (Schizachyrium maritimum), as well as early pioneer species including seacoast marshelder (Iva imbricata), gulf croton (Croton punctatus), beach morning-glory (Ipomoea imperati) and sea beach evening primrose (Oenothera humifusa).
 This is the area of dune formation that occurs between the beach and/or the constructed berm and the back dune field.

 Xeric soils of various compositions that may include shells and other foreign dredge material are constructed into dune lines running parallel to the coast and generally vary in height from a few to several feet tall.
-These dunes run almost entirely the length of our coastline.
+These constructed berms frequently occur on our coastline.
 The only berm free areas are located on protected lands or in areas where previously constructed berms were blown out from storms or other periods of high turbulence.
 Constructed berms are built with the intention to protect coastal infrastructure and are occasionally mistaken for "coastal restoration".
 Unfortunately, they offer very little ecological value.
-They are typically planted with a monoculture of sea oats (Uniola paniculata).
+They are typically planted with a monoculture of sea oats (Uniola paniculata) or bitter panic (Panicum amarum).
 These areas are ecologically inhospitable and therefore, only the toughest coastal plants and urban weeds are generally able to persist.
 The data remains inconclusive on the efficacy of constructed berms for long term coastal protection.